-Our teachers prepare a nutritious snack for each class.
-The monthly Snack Menu will be posted on the private Facebook page.
-We ask you to refrain from sending any food, candy or gum with your child unless they require a special snack that has been approved by the teachers and the Board.
+Our teachers prepare a nutritious snack for each class on a daily basis.
+The monthly snack menu will be posted on the private Facebook page.
+We ask you to refrain from sending any food, candy, or gum with your child unless they require a special snack that has been approved by the teachers and the Board.